State-by-state updates on demonstrations planned

 Nashville

-Law enforcement is planning a heightened presence at the Tennessee Capitol in coming days due to the risk of armed protests leading up to inauguration.
+Law enforcement braced for the possibility of armed protests at the Tennessee Capitol on Sunday.
+Due to the risk of armed protests leading up to inauguration, they have planned a heightened presence at the Tennessee Capitol in coming days due to the risk of armed protests leading up to inauguration.

-State legislative leaders and law enforcement are aware of the planned events and are urging those participating to remain peaceful.

-Metro Nashville Police Chief John Drake wrote in a letter to Metro council members that the department will be closely monitoring the protests planned in Nashville.
-He wrote « there is no indication of an imminent threat of violence or danger. »

-The department is participating in ongoing discussions with state and federal law enforcement agencies about the rallies.
-Tennessee Highway Patrol troopers will be « very visible » at the Capitol in the coming days, Drake reported.
+But Sunday, no crowd assembled outside the state Capitol.
+Troopers remained in position on the top of the Capitol steps well into the afternoon.
+Barricades are still up, too.

+Passersby were enjoying the nearby Legislative Plaza.
+Children played a game of tag as other people walked through the area.

+In the morning, only two older protesters showed up, who sat quietly for about 20 minutes and then left.
+Another man walked through the plaza, heckling a television camera crew as « fake news » before going on his way.

-– Brinley Hineman, Natalie Allison and Yihyun Jeong of The Tennessean; The Associated Press
+– Brinley Hineman, Natalie Allison, Yihyun Jeong, Natalie Neysa Alund, and Holly Meyer of The Tennessean; The Associated Press

+Live updates: Law enforcement braced for possible armed protests Sunday in Nashville

 Preparation: Tennessee law enforcement planning heightened presence ahead of planned protests at Capitol

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday